 While consumer enthusiasm over the holiday shopping season abounds, survey respondents did acknowledge the potential impacts that supply chain disruption may have on their ability to get products in time.
 More than 50 percent of respondents are at least somewhat concerned about stockouts in stores and shipping delays.
 This will likely contribute to earlier shopping plans as 61 percent of respondents plan to start holiday shopping by October, up 10 percent from last year.

 And, according to retailers, the earlier the better, as they have expressed even greater concerns about supply chain issues.
-In the recent KPMG survey report, “Merry & Bright: Retail executives are hopeful for the upcoming holiday season,” 82 percent of the retail executives surveyed said they are “somewhat” to “very concerned” about inventory shortages.
+In the recent KPMG survey report, “Merry and bright: Retail executives are hopeful for the upcoming holiday season,” 82 percent of the retail executives surveyed said they are “somewhat” to “very concerned” about inventory shortages.

 The KPMG Consumer pulse survey series explores key, emerging themes around consumer behaviors, purchasing patterns and the economy.
 Each survey asks 1,000 U.S. consumers, representing all demographics, timely questions about upcoming purchases and economic conditions.
 We conduct the surveys to help our clients understand consumers, uncover the signals of permanent change and create basis for transforming their businesses to meet customers where they are.